New Orleans is a place rich in culture and educational experiences. There’s something new to explore around every cobblestone corner!

 No trip to New Orleans would be complete without a visit to a mysterious bayou.
 Cajun Pride Swamp Tours offer your students a unique and intensely educational experience.

 Homegrown Cajun captains guide you through the early days of swamp exploration.
-They show you the abundant flora and fauna in this magical place that people flock from all around the world to visit.
+They show you the abundant flora and fauna in this magical place that people flock to visit from all around the world.